evanx/mpush-redis/README.md

 ```
 The `renewed` field above, is the heartbeat timestamp.

-Incidently, if a service fails to renew its hashes, then it must exit.
-This provides a mechanism to terminate the service "remotely" via Redis, albeit not very gracefully.
-Anyway, we consider Redis as the "source of truth" and so if the service does not exist in Redis, then it cannot exist.
-An alternative to expiry/renewal, would require a heartbeat timestamp for cleaning up zombie service data, and after cleaning up said that, that zombie process must detect that, and exit rather than trying anything funny.
+Suffice it to say that if a service fails to renew its hashes, i.e. it's heartbeat monitor fails, then it must exit.

+Incidently, services should perform a startup check that its hashes key does not exist,

-Additionally, we track activated ids as follows:
+Additionally, we enlist activated ids as follows:
 - `lpush :ids $id`
 - `ltrim :ids 0 $serviceCapacity` to ensure that `:ids` is bounded.